Learning Analytics and Artificial Intelligence, MSEd

 EDUC 6191Core Methods in Educational Data Mining1

-EDUC 6195Capstone Seminar: Learning Analytics1
+EDUC 6195Capstone Seminar: Artificial Intelligence and Learning Analytics1

 Master's Capstone Project, supported by EDUC 6195